“It’s great to be able to make the difference between a 21st-century job and developers who are underemployed.”

 Helping people grow

 Reinier van Scherpenzeel definitely wants to make an impact in this position.
-“Before this, I was working for an IT consultancy company that tried to do its best for the clients, just like all the other competition.
+“Before this, I worked for an IT consultancy company that tried to do its best for the clients, just like all the other competition.
 That is what I do for Tunga too, but the result is a lot more profound.
-Jobs are being created in disadvantaged areas; it is the difference between earning a living and nothing, for these people.
-I’m very excited about making an impact like that; helping people grow.”
+Jobs are being created in disadvantaged areas; it is the difference between earning a living and nothing for these people.
+I’m very excited about making an impact like that, helping people grow.”

 Reinier van Scherpenzeel’s love for Africa

 Reinier van Scherpenzeel’s maternal grandfather was a sugar plantation manager.
-His mother grew up living in Indonesia, the Congo and South-Africa.
+His mother grew up living in Indonesia, the Congo, and South Africa.
 He thinks he got the idea that the world is much bigger than just the Netherlands from her.
-“My wife and I worked in Malawi and Zambia in 2010 and 2011 and that was a fantastic experience for us; living in a fundamentally different culture, where everything is much less organized, but you also have a lot more freedom because of that.
+“My wife and I worked in Malawi and Zambia in 2010 and 2011, and that was a fantastic experience for us; living in a fundamentally different culture, where everything is much less organized, but you also have much more freedom because of that.
 We love that.
 And the climate is also a plus for us.”

 No more socks

-Reinier van Scherpenzeel studied philosophy in Amsterdam, worked for the biggest publishing house in the Netherlands and then followed his wife to Malawi and Zambia, where they both worked.
-When they got back to the Netherlands, Reinier got a job as an IT project manager at his former employer’s, the publisher.
+Reinier van Scherpenzeel studied philosophy in Amsterdam, worked for the biggest publishing house in the Netherlands, and then followed his wife to Malawi and Zambia, where they both worked.
+When they returned to the Netherlands, Reinier got a job as an IT project manager at his former employer, the publisher.
 Reinier primarily worked on new technology there (e-books/apps).
 After a re-organization, Reinier ended up at Incentro.
 He initiated a switch to a self-managing team there, which cost him his job as manager.
 Reinier then worked for PostNL and KPN as an Agile Coach.
 At the beginning of 2018, he became the first democratically elected manager at Incentro, which brought him back to management.
-Then Tunga came along and 2019 suddenly began to look very different.
+Then Tunga came along, and 2019 suddenly began to look very different.